 - AFCC was awarded a contract to develop and evaluate a researched-based screening instrument for the Connecticut Court Support Services Division.
 The resulting Family Civil Intake Assessment Screen Project was a finalist for the Kennedy School of Government Innovations in American Government Award.

 - AFCC President Hon.
 George Czutrin appointed a Parenting Coordination Task Force in 2003 to take the lead in the development of this emerging new field.
-The task force produced the first national set of guidelines for parenting coordinators, adopted by the AFCC Board of Directors in May 2005.
+The task force produced the first national set of guidelines for parenting coordination, adopted by the AFCC Board of Directors in May 2005.

 - AFCC President Leslye Hunter appointed a Task Force on Model Standards of Practice for Child Custody Evaluation in 2004 to revise the AFCC Model Standards for Child Custody Evaluation.
 The AFCC Board of Directors adopted the Model Standards in May 2006.